How Do I Look Up A Company’s EIN?

 Use An EIN Lookup Service

 If you are doing an EIN lookup for a public company; you look it up using the Electronic Data Gathering, Analysis, and Retrieval (EDGAR).
-It’s a Securities and Exchange Commission (SEC) database where you can type in a business name, and all its publicly filled information comes up.
+It’s a Securities and Exchange Commission (SEC) database where you can type in a business name, and all its publicly filed information will come up.

 For private companies, however, finding an EIN isn’t as easy, as they are not included in EDGAR.
 Using a paid EIN lookup service is your best bet, as you can search millions of EINs through a database without any hassle.